victorr-ko/Webscrapping-Rotten-Tomatoes/README.md

 ## Overview

-This Notebook scrapes Rotten Tomatoes' editorial list of the "Top 100 Best Netflix Shows and Movies to Binge-Watch Now" for December.
+This Notebook scrapes Rotten Tomatoes' editorial list of the "Top 100 Best Netflix Shows and Movies to Binge-Watch Now" for December 2023.
 It extracts information such as the name, critic score, release year, and ranking for each show/movie and saves the data into a CSV file.

 ## Additional Features